-The Official Receiver calls for papers for publication in the second issue of the journal focusing on a wide-range of insolvency issues including:
+The Official Receiver is inviting submissions for publication in the third volume of the journal, which will cover a broad spectrum of insolvency issues, including but not limited to:

 - a.
-Case-reviews (for insolvency related judgments). - b.
-Creditor rights and participation in insolvency and restructuring proceedings; - c.
-Regulation of Insolvency law and Practice - d.
+Case reviews (for insolvency-related judgments). - b.
+Creditor rights and participation in insolvency and restructuring proceedings. - c.
+Regulation of Insolvency law and Practice. - d.
 Cross-border insolvency in light of the new amendments in the Insolvency Act. - e.
-Aftercare support for SMES - f.
-Bankruptcy, arrangements, administration and receiverships. - g.
-International strategies of multinationals that have contributed to sound solvent entities. - h.
-How Social, Environmental and political risk affect businesses.
+Corporate rescue - f.
+Pre-packs for SMEs. - g.
+Bankruptcy, arrangements, administration and receiverships. - h.
+International strategies of multinationals that have contributed to sound solvent entities. - i.
+How Social, environmental, and political risk affect businesses. - j.
+Company ownership and governance.

-- i.
-Company ownership and governance. - j.
-Innovation and entrepreneurship in a BUBU context as a boost to a sound insolvency regime. - k.
-Company solvency and performance persistence - 1.
-Agricultural Finance, Policy, Credit and Risk assessment as facilitators to corporate rescue. - m.
-Company management, leadership and sustainability for solvent entities. - n.
-Company reorganisations, amalgamations and restructuring - o.
-The UNCITRAL Model Law on Cross border insolvency.
+- k.
+Innovation and entrepreneurship in a BUBU context as a boost to a sound insolvency regime. - I. Company solvency and performance persistence. - m.
+Agricultural Finance, Policy, Credit, and Risk assessment as facilitators to corporate rescue. - n.
+Company management, leadership, and sustainability for solvent entities. - o.
+Company re-organisations, amalgamations, and restructuring. - p.
+The UNCITRAL Model Law on Cross border insolvency. - q.
+Sustainability of family businesses. - r.
+Managing tax to avoid insolvency - s.
+Dealing with intangible assets during insolvency proceedings